uijkelly/MJHP/index.md

 [Sign up](https://goo.gl/forms/xq388GDcER551xXI2){:target="_blank"} to be a vendor!
 Spots are $20 a piece, with a $10 extra charge if you need an electric hookup.

 ### About the MJHP
-We are a group of citizens who plan events, promote local businesses and foster a sense of community in Mt.
+We are a group of citizens, business persons and local officials who plan events, promote local businesses and foster a sense of community in Mt.
 Jackson, Virginia.
 Formal website and contact information is forthcoming!